m-s-randhava/filmedin7x7/README.md

         [IMPORTANT!
 I took the opportunity to learn the Bootstrap CSS framework.
 Also, though I've used Backbone.js in the past, I never devoted an in-depth study of the framework which I did for this project.]

+        [NOTE:  The layout template was taken from an open source template available @ http://derekeder.com/searchable_map_template/.
+The template was stripped down and adjusted for this use case, and all the logic is not used.
+All logic is my own development.]

+    C.  The Google Maps API was used for all maps display, geocoding of locations, and "Find my Location" functionality.

 This application has implemented additional features than those detailed in the spec for "SF Movies."